Bounce Back (album): Recording

 The album was recorded and engineered at Trax Recording in Hollywood, CA, whilst it was mastered at Precision, Hollywood, CA. It was produced for Captain Hook Productions.

 Tracks 1, 5, 6, 8 and 10 were mixed at Ground Control, Santa Monica, CA, tracks 2 and 3 were mixed at Cherokee, Los Angeles, CA, whilst tracks 4, 7 and 9 were mixed at Larrabee, Los Angeles, CA.

 Release

-The album was released via MCA Records in America only on both CD, cassette and vinyl, whilst it was released on Nippon Phonogram in Japan on CD.
+The album was released via MCA Records in America only on CD, cassette and vinyl, whilst it was released on Nippon Phonogram in Japan on CD.

 For the vinyl version of the album, the a-side was titled "Bounce" and the b-side "Back".

 The album's artwork of a close up shot of Alisha with a pink background was similar to the artwork of the "Bounce Back" single.

 Promotion

 For the "Bounce Back" single, a music video was created, whilst both "Wrong Number" and "You've Really Gotten to Me" had no music video.